 Start by cleaning your skateboard deck to make sure it’s gunk and grime-free.
 Gradually strip off residual grip tape on the surface if you’re working on an old deck using a retractable blade knife or razor blade.
-Following these steps will increase the adherence of your grip tape.
+Following these steps will increase the adherence to your grip tape.

 Step 2: Get Your Grip Tape Ready

 Carefully peel away the backing of your grip tape to expose the sticky surface.
 Keep the paper backing as this will come in handy to keep your hands away as you press your grip tape onto your deck.
-Simply insert it between your hands and use it as a barrier to protect the gritty side as you wrap your skateboard deck with griptape.
+Simply insert it between your hands and use it as a barrier to protect the gritty side as you wrap your skateboard deck with grip tape.

 Step 3: Position Your Grip Tape